Paying for Bariatric Surgery

 - Information on Cigna of Florida

 If you don’t have insurance coverage for the procedure, you can also explore financing options through family members, secured and unsecured loans, or third-party vendors.
 Learn more about financing

-You may also be able to receive cash pay discounts from the hospital or surgical facility at which the procedure is performed.
+You may also be able to receive cash pay rates from the hospital or surgical facility at which the procedure is performed.
 In some cases, these discounts can be significant.
 While the gastric band and gastric balloon procedures typically have the lowest overall cost, we perform neither.
 The gastric sleeve has the lowest cash pay cost of the procedures we perform, followed by gastric bypass and duodenal switch.

-No matter what the form of payment, the cost benefits after a successful surgery are many.
-Obesity comes with a huge cost, to the individual, the insurance company and society.
+No matter the payment form, the cost benefits after a successful surgery are many.
+Obesity comes with a considerable cost to the individual, the insurance company, and society.
 In many cases, weight loss surgery can pay for itself in just a few years after surgery.
-Successful patients may save money on medication, doctor visits, specialists and emergency care.
+Successful patients may save money on medication, doctor visits, specialists, and emergency care.

-Patients should be mindful that weight loss surgery is still major surgery and each payment option has benefits and possible risks.
-Therefore, speaking to a financial counselor, and discussing options with their bariatric team will go a long way to understanding the true benefits and costs of surgery.
+Patients should be mindful that weight loss surgery is still major surgery, and each payment option has benefits and possible risks.
+Therefore, speaking to a financial counselor and discussing options with their bariatric team will go a long way to understanding surgery’s true benefits and costs.